Left Socialist-Revolutionaries

-Due to outdated voter rolls which did not acknowledge the split between the Right and Left SRs, the Left SRs were overwhelmingly underrepresented in the Russian Constituent Assembly.
+The Left SRs were significantly underrepresented in the Russian Constituent Assembly due to outdated voter rolls which did not acknowledge the split between the Right and Left SRs.

 History

 Background

 The left-wing faction of the Socialist Revolutionary Party began to form after the February Revolution, grouping the most radical elements of the party.
 The internal faction was highlighted in the First All-Russian Congress of Soviets of Workers' and Soldiers' Deputies in mid-May 1917 for its position close to that of the Bolsheviks, while the bulk of the party aligned with the Mensheviks.
-The left-wing socialist revolutionaries were especially strong in the Petrograd Soviet, where they opposed the continuation of the First World War - which had been defended by the centrist fraction of the party since mid-April.
+The left-wing socialist revolutionaries were especially strong in the Petrograd Soviet, where they opposed the continuation of the First World War – which had been defended by the centrist fraction of the party since mid-April.
 They were also strong in the Northern Region, Kazan, Kronstadt, Helsinki and Kharkiv.

 Later they became the main current in important rural provinces of the Russian interior, places where the socialist revolutionaries enjoyed the favor of the population.
 At the third party congress in May, they were a large and important fraction, although it was not until the crisis of autumn and the October Revolution when its support extended to the entire country.
 During the summer of 1917, it was gaining strength among soldier committees, both inside the country and in the front.

-Except for revered lifelong revolutionary Mark Natanson, at the head of the faction was a series of young leaders, from exile (Boris Kamkov), from Siberia (Maria Spiridonova) or agitation activities among the population (Prosh Proshian).
+Except for Mark Natanson, at the head of the faction was a series of young leaders, from exile (Boris Kamkov), from Siberia (Maria Spiridonova) or agitation activities among the population (Prosh Proshian).
 The SR leadership, on the contrary, had veteran and conservative representatives, who led the party into an alliance with the liberals.
 This led the party to share government power but, at the same time, jeopardized its support among the population.
 As the year progressed, the leadership of the SRs moved further and further away from the feelings of its followers and its base, which favoured the leftist current.
 The number of socialist-revolutionary organizations and committees that followed the leftist faction grew, a trend that was accentuated in the early autumn.
 In general, workers and soldiers agreed with the positions of the left-wing, the intelligentsia continued to support the SR party line, and the peasants and local branches were divided among them.
 The executive committee of the largest railway union, the Vikzhel, elected on 23 August, had a majority of Left SRs.
 During the congresses of the regional, national and provincial soviets held between August and November, it was the effective division of the Right SRs and the strength of those on the left that often allowed the approval of leftist motions.